Affiliate links on Android Authority may earn us a commission. Learn more.

-Once you get your Samsung Galaxy S20 smartphone, you may encounter issues on occasion that will cause it to slow down or even freeze on you.
-It’s possible that a third-party app might be the culprit, but in order to check you will need to put your Galaxy S20 into Safe Mode to check that theory.
+After you buy a Samsung Galaxy S20 smartphone, you may encounter issues on occasion that will cause it to slow down or even freeze on you.
+It’s possible that a third-party app might be the culprit.
+However, you will need to put your Galaxy S20 into Safe Mode to check that theory.
 What is Safe Mode?
 It’s a clean mode that only lets first-party apps run.
 If your problem went away in this mode, a third-party app is the cause.
 Here are two ways to boot into the Samsung Galaxy S20 Safe Mode.

 How to boot into Galaxy S20 Safe Mode when powered up